frederic-perez/AmE-dictionary/data/idioms.md

 __on a roll__ :two::hammer: _I’m on a roll._
 __on a tear__ :two: __1__ _slang_ A spree, binge, or indulgence of intense or prolonged alcohol consumption. _A: I didn’t expect Pete to be drunk already!
 B: Oh, he’s been on a tear all day._ __2__ _slang_ A sudden showing or burst of intense energy or activity. _The team looked a little sluggish in the first half, but they have been on an absolute tear in the second._ _The stock has been on a tear._ _The U.K. labor market is on a tear._
 __on all fours__ _adj_ :dart: (down on all fours) In conformity with; corresponding exactly with.
+__on cloud nine__ :three: To be in a state of extreme happiness. _Ever since Mary got her promotion at work, she’s been on cloud nine.
+I don’t think I’ve ever seen her happier!_
 __on edge__ :three: Highly tense or nervous; irritable. _Our youngster is just feeling on edge about the start of school._ _Tonight she felt on edge._
 __on every level__ _That was a bad idea on every level._
 __on fire__ Something is going really well or someone is doing a fantastic job.